shyampurk/iot-for-utilities/README.md

 	databaseschema = User ID of the DashDB instance , in caps databasename = Database name
 	hostname  = Database Host Name
-	tablename = Table name is set to KITCHENTRACKERAPP userid = User ID of the DashDB instance password = Password of dashDB instance
+	tablename = Table name is set to IOT_ENERGYGRID_TABLE userid = User ID of the DashDB instance password = Password of dashDB instance
 	portnumber = Port Number
-	expiry = 0 ( Leave it to default value of zero)

 Step 2 - Open the [manifest file](powerGrid_server/manifest.yml) and update the follwing entries